atosti/coc/README.md

 7. Does it have cheap earnings?
 	* Is its P/E ratio < 15?

+Currently, it checks for everything except for #3 (dividends).
+Also, it only checks with the last 5 years of data instead of the last 10 or 20 as some criteria specify.
+This is to be fixed in coming updates.

 ## Instructions to Run on your system
 1. Clone the repository
 2. Run the `redux.py` file in `/backend/redux/`